mrasap/powderbooking-scraper/README.md

 # powderbooking-scraper
-Pythons craper for the Powderbooking application
+Python scraper for the Powderbooking application